ironmeld/markdown-publishing-guide/docs/markdown-publishing-guide.md

 * Click Versions tab
 * Click on version number to view

+## Develop the Next Version

-### Prepare to develop next version
+### Update version on master to indicate version in development
-* Update version at top of docs/index.md to indicate next anticipated version + "-prerelease".
+* Update version at top of docs/*.md to indicate next anticipated version + "-prerelease".
 * Update version at top of README.md to indicate next anticipated version + "-prerelease".

-## Develop the Next Version

 ### Improve the content
 * Improve the documents in docs/ on the 'master' branch.